raiyana2/SAPAA/docs/index.md

-#### US 5.0.4 – Delete Account Feature | Story Points: 2
+#### US 5.0.4 – Disable Account Feature | Story Points: 2

-> **As** a User, **I want** to be able to delete my account **so that** my login information is no longer stored or accessible.
+> **As** a User, **I want** to be able to disable my account **so that** my login information is no longer stored or accessible.

 > **Acceptance Tests**

-> 1. Deleted accounts cannot log in again
+> 1. Disabled accounts cannot log in again
-> 2. If User deletes their account they should be taken back to the home screen
+> 2. If User disabled their account they should be taken back to the home screen
-> 3. Users can only delete their own account
+> 3. Users can only disable their own account
-> 4. A user trying to delete their account should be prompted by a confirmation message first (‘Are you sure you want to delete your account?’)
+> 4. A user trying to disable their account should be prompted by a confirmation message first (‘Are you sure you want to disable your account?’)
-> 5. A user should be able to accept the confirmation and their account should then be deleted
+> 5. A user should be able to accept the confirmation and their account should then be disabled
-> 6. A user should be able to deny the confirmation and their account should not be deleted
+> 6. A user should be able to deny the confirmation and their account should not be disabled

 ---